Texas Tech vs. Kansas NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas Tech's games this season have gone over 68 points three of six times.
+- Texas Tech and its opponents have gone over the current 68-point total in three of six games (50%) this season.

-- Kansas' games have gone over 68 points in two opportunities this season.
+- Kansas has combined with its opponents to score more than 68 points in two games this season.

 - The combined points per game average of the two teams, 52, is 16 points fewer than Saturday's over/under.

-- The 78.1 points per game these two squads have allowed to opponents this season are 10.1 more than the 68 over/under in this contest.
+- This contest's over/under is 10.1 points fewer than the 78.1 these two squads combine to give up per game in 2021.

-- The Red Raiders and their opponents score an average of 58.2 points per game, 9.8 fewer than Saturday's total.
+- The average total in Red Raiders games this season is 58.2, 9.8 points fewer than Saturday's total of 68 .

-- The 53.9 PPG average total in Jayhawks games this season is 14.1 points fewer than this game's over/under.
+- The 68 total in this game is 14.1 points above the 53.9 average total in Jayhawks games this season.

 Texas Tech Stats and Trends

-- Texas Tech has played six games, with three wins against the spread.
+- Texas Tech has three wins against the spread in six games this season.

-- This season, the Red Raiders have one against the spread win in two games as a favorite of 17.5 points or more.
+- The Red Raiders have been favored by 18.5 points or more two times this season and covered the spread in one of them.

-- Texas Tech's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- The Red Raiders average 34.8 points per game, nine fewer than the Jayhawks allow per matchup (43.8).
+- This year, the Red Raiders average nine fewer points per game (34.8) than the Jayhawks allow (43.8).

-- Texas Tech is 1-2 against the spread and 1-2 overall when the team amasses over 494 yards.
+- In games that Texas Tech picks up over 494 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Red Raiders have turned the ball over 10 times this season, five more turnovers than the Jayhawks have forced (5).